UK Fin Lab

 This calculator compares your current pay with your pay after a rise.
 It estimates Income Tax, National Insurance, pension contributions and student loan repayments for both scenarios, then shows the difference in annual, monthly and weekly take-home pay.

 Yes.
-You can use this calculator in three ways: enter your new salary directly, enter a known £ increase, or enter a percentage pay rise.
-The calculator then works out your updated gross and net pay automatically.
+You can enter a new salary directly, a known pound increase, or a percentage pay rise.
+The calculator then works out the updated gross and net pay automatically.

-No. A pay rise increases your gross salary, but part of the increase may be lost to Income Tax, National Insurance, student loan deductions and pension contributions.
+No. A pay rise increases your gross salary, but part of the increase may be reduced by Income Tax, National Insurance, student loan deductions and pension contributions.
 Your take-home increase is usually lower than the headline rise.

 Yes.
-You can enter pension details, student loan settings and tax code information so the estimate better reflects your real take-home pay after a pay rise.
+You can include pension details, tax code information and student loan settings so the estimate better reflects your actual take-home pay after a pay rise.

 Yes.
-If your pay rise also affects bonus, overtime, salary sacrifice or taxable benefits, you can enter separate before and after values to compare the full package.
+If your pay rise also affects bonus, overtime, salary sacrifice or taxable benefits, you can enter separate before and after values to compare the full package rather than salary alone.

 This tool provides an estimate based on UK tax rules for the 2026/27 tax year.
 Actual payslip results may vary depending on your payroll setup and personal circumstances, but it gives a strong indication of your likely net gain.